30 Absolute Best Books To Read After A Breakup

 Watts argues that this pursuit is ultimately futile, as no amount of planning or control can ever fully eliminate the risks and uncertainties of life.

-Instead, Watts suggests that we should embrace the impermanence and insecurity of life, recognizing that it is precisely these qualities that make life rich, meaningful, and exciting.
+Instead, he suggests that we should embrace the impermanence and insecurity of life, recognizing that it is precisely these qualities that make life rich, meaningful, and exciting.

 Notable Quote: